DoctorPCOD/DoctorPCOD/labs/readme.md

 Here are some details to make the circuits more clear.
 - Dr. P needs to see that your LED is visibly ON in all three circuits.
 - External interrupts triggered by a pushbutton must always work (be sure this doesn't stop functioning if you decrease VCC).
+- Circuit 1 is a baseline to determine where you've started from.
+Do no optimizations at all on this circuit.
-- Circuit 1 must have a VCC of 5 V. This is a baseline: you want to know where you started from.
+- Circuits 1 and 2 must have a VCC of 5 V.
-- Circuit 2 and 3 can have a VCC down to 2.7 V, but only if the LED is visibly ON and external interrupts still work.
-(In circuit 2, the LED must be visibly ON with the USB cable disconnected from the Arduino Uno.)
+- Circuits 3 and 4 can have a VCC down to 2.7 V, but **only** if the LED is visibly ON **and** external interrupts still work.
+(In circuit 3, the LED must be visibly ON with the USB cable disconnected from the Arduino Uno.)

 ### Dr. P's Power Data
 In May 2024, here are the values Dr. P got after doing some power optimization.
 The constraints were the same as lab: the LED was visibly ON when enabled, and the pushbutton was always able to trigger an interrupt.